Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Introduction

+\begin{itemize} \item We offer a new OeSNN-UAD anomaly detector working online in an unsupervised way.
+It adapts the architecture of OeSNN, which also works in an online way, but, unlike OeSNN-UAD, requires supervised training.
+The main distinction between our detector and OeSNN lies in applying different models of an output layer and different methods of learning and input values classification.
+While output neurons of OeSNN are divided into separate decision classes, there is no such separation of output neurons in our approach.
+Rather than that, each new output neuron is assigned an output value, which is first randomly generated based on recent input values and then is updated in the course of learning of OeSNN-UAD.

+\item As a part of the proposed OeSNN-UAD detector, we offer a new anomaly classification method, which classifies an input value as anomalous only in the following two cases: \begin{enumerate} \item if none of output neurons in the repository fires, or otherwise, \item if an error between an input value and its OeSNN-UAD prediction is greater than the average prediction error plus user-given multiplicity of the standard deviation of the recent prediction errors. \end{enumerate} This two-step approach to classification of an input value as anomalous or not enables more effective detection of anomalies in input stream data and to the best of our knowledge was not previously used in the literature.

+\item We derive the important theoretical property of the OeSNN neuronal model that shows that the values of post-synaptic potential thresholds of all output neurons are the same.
+This property is inherited by our OeSNN-UAD detector.
+The obtained result eliminates the necessity of recalculation of these thresholds when output neurons of OeSNN, as well as of OeSNN-UAD, are updated in the course of the learning process, and increases the speed of classification of input stream data.
+Moreover, we also prove that firing order values of input neurons do not depend on values of $TS$ and $\beta$ parameters, which were previously used in OeSNNs for input value encoding with Gaussian Receptive Fields.

+\item We prove experimentally that in the case of stream data from the Numenta Anomaly Benchmark repository \citep{NAB2019} as well as from the Yahoo Anomaly Datasets repository \citep{YahooAnomalyDataset} the proposed OeSNN-UAD detects anomalies in unsupervised way more effectively than other state-of-the-art unsupervised and semi-supervised detectors proposed in the literature.

+\item Eventually, we argue that the proposed OeSNN-UAD is able to make fast detection of anomalies among data stream input values and works efficiently in environments with imposed restrictive memory limits. \end{itemize}

 The paper is structured as follows.
-In Section~\ref{sec:Related Work} we provide description of the related work.
-The proposed OeSNN-UAD approach is offered in Section~\ref{sec:OeSNN-UAD}, which also contains theoretical properties of OeSNN-UAD and proofs.
-In Section~\ref{sec:Experimental Results}, we discuss experimental evaluation.
-First we give an overview of the used datasets and characterize the experimental setup.
-Then, we provide the results of anomaly detection with the proposed approach and with the state-of-the-art solutions.
+In Section~\ref{sec:Related Work}, we overview the related work.
+In Section~\ref{sec:OeSNN}, we present the architecture of Online evolving Spiking Neural Networks, whose adaptation proposed by us will be then used in OeSNN-UAD.
+In Section~\ref{sec:TheorethicalProp}, we provide new theoretical properties of neuronal model and input layer encoding of OeSNN, which enable more effective and efficient detection of anomalies in our OeSNN-UAD approach.
+In Section~\ref{sec:OeSNN-UAD}, we offer our online method to unsupervised anomaly detection in stream data OeSNN-UAD.
+Section~\ref{sec:Learning} presents and discusses the proposed OeSNN-UAD algorithm in detail.
+In Section~\ref{sec:Experimental Results}, we present the results of comparative experimental evaluation of the proposed OeSNN-UAD detector and state-of-the-art unsupervised and semi-supervised detectors of anomalies.
 We conclude our work in Section~\ref{sec:Conclusions and Future Work}.